acmucsd/discord-bot/CONTRIBUTING.md

 - You have proper logging for any errors and commands.
 You can find good examples of logging in `src/Commands/ACMURL.ts`, as it has the most logging out of all the other commands.
-- You've ran your codebase through the linter by running `npm start lint:fix`.
+- You've ran your codebase through the linter by running `npm run lint:fix`.
   CI will check for this.
 - You've tested the bot's functionality by running `npm start` in a testing server.
 This isn't necessary, as Dev Team will likely test new functionality,